Colorado Learner’s Permit: A First-Time Teen Driver Guide

 15 ½ to 16 Years Old

-You must complete a driver’s ed course and awareness program or classroom course before applying for the Driver Awareness Permit.
+Before applying for the Driver Awareness Permit, you must complete a driver’s ed course and awareness program or classroom course.

 16 to 21 Years Old

-You are expected to get at least 50-hours of behind-the-wheel experience when holding your learner’s permit(s).
-This includes at least 10-hours of experience driving at night.
-Completing these steps, practice, and holding the permit for 1 year lets you apply for a license.
+You are expected to get at least 50 hours of behind-the-wheel experience when holding your learner’s permit(s).
+This includes at least 10 hours of experience driving at night.
+Completing these steps, practicing, and holding the permit for 1 year lets you apply for a license.

 Getting Your Colorado Driver’s License

 Meet the requirements set by the state’s graduated licensing program and you can upgrade your learner’s into an unrestricted license.
 When the time comes, see our Colorado Driver’s License Guide to complete the steps needed.
-Or, reference the guide if you’re a new, adult driver needing to quickly get licensed in the state.
+Or, reference the guide if you’re a new adult driver needing to get licensed in the state quickly.